nathanielc/influxdays/README.md

-# influxdaysnyc
+# InfluxDays NYC 2018

-TICKscripts for various Use Cases
+TICKscripts for various Kapacitor use cases.
+See slides for visual diagrams of TICKscripts.